NoahDavey/100-days-of-code/log/r1-log.md

 Yesterday just did a little work on the anagram task.
 I only did 30mins though...

 ### R1D33
+Finished the Anagram problem today, also worked on the circular buffer problem.
+I think I am doing these exercism problems as a way to procrastinate doing more involved projecct type work.
+Tomorrow I think I will force myself to work on the VS Code Extension

 ### R1D34
 ### R1D35
 ### R1D36